-The program is designed for students who already hold a baccalaureate degree in a discipline other than nursing.
+This program admits students who already hold a baccalaureate degree in a discipline other than nursing and have no previous nursing education, Upon successful completion of the program, students are awarded a Bachelor's Degree with a Major in Nursing (BSN).
 Completion of the requirements for this program prepares a beginning, self-directed practitioner who is capable of initiating, implementing, and revising nursing care.
 The curriculum is designed for the adult learner and builds upon earlier educational experiences in the humanities, social studies, and sciences.
 It is based on the development of the individual and the family within a community.